Update (June 14, 2017): Updated with rejections from 2016!

 - In 2014, I was rejected from the first post-Ph.D. job I’d gotten an interview for, which was at Microsoft Research SVC.
 (As it turned out, though, half a year later Microsoft shut down MSR SVC, so maybe it’s just as well I didn’t get the job.)

-- The first paper I wrote with my Intel Labs colleagues was rejected from ASPLOS 2016.
+- The first paper I wrote with my Intel Labs colleagues was rejected from ASPLOS 2016, PLDI 2016, and OOPSLA 2016 before we got a version of it into ECOOP 2017.

 I’m not even including some more recent rejections, because those are still a little too new to talk about.
 It’s also worth noting that if I had been more on top of things earlier in my career, this list of rejections would probably be much longer!
 For example, I only applied to four grad schools, which is not very many, and I failed to even apply to standard fellowships, like the NSF GRFP, that I was too naive to know about at the time that I was eligible.